What is web scripting?

 In the context of websites and applications, the client refers to a web browser (like Chrome or Firefox) running on the user’s local machine.
 The server is, well, the server, obviously.
-Or to be more accurate, it’s the web server software (e.g. Apache or NGINX) that runs on server hardware.
+Or to be more accurate, it’s the web server software such as Apache or NGINX running on dedicated server hardware.

 Dynamic and static web content